Alpinet Park: History

-The park has undergone repeated improvements and changes over time.
-The current version belongs to architect Ștefan Iojică, made in 1967 on the occasion of a flower exhibition.
-In 2003 it was refitted by planting dozens of magnolias that replaced the specimens of pyramidal poplars on the river wall.
-Between 2017–2018, the park was rehabilitated and modernized on an area of 14,000 m^{2}.
+In 2003, the park was refitted by planting dozens of magnolias that replaced the specimens of pyramidal poplars on the river wall.
+Between 2017–2018, it was rehabilitated and modernized on an area of 14,000 m^{2}.
 The vegetation was diversified with new species of shrubs, trees and perennials, the alleys were rebuilt, the urban furniture and planters were changed and completed, and the lighting and irrigation systems were modernized.
+Small lakes and artificial "rivers" stocked with fish were also created in what is today known as the Japanese Garden.